Oneirical/bevy_tgfp/tutorial/1-drawing-the-player.md

 use bevy::prelude::*;
 ```

-The `App` is the window which contains the game, the theatre in which the actors will play.
+The `App` is the primary container of the game - the theatre in which the actors will play.
 To ensure it starts off with all the basic Bevy features, the `DefaultPlugins` plugin must be tacked onto it.

 Running this code with `cargo run` will result in an empty, boring window.
 Progress!